lasyaneti/CS124-Notes/Lessons/Lesson 17.md

 ```

 ## More on Lists
-- Adding objects of other types to Lists of a defined type will result in imcompatoble types error
+- Adding objects of other types to Lists of a defined type will result in incompatible type error
 - Always provide type parameter for Lists in Java because an undefined type parameter will allow objects of all types and it gets messy
 - [Additional concept](https://youtu.be/aMLRDGKbSgQ) explained by prof. Colleen Lewis